 For example, obesity is linked with lowered testosterone levels.
 But with older age it gets much more difficult to shift those extra pounds around the belly – it’s hard to know which comes first.
 An increase in central belly fat disrupts insulin regulation and alters the amount of a protein that binds testosterone.
 This is directly responsible for reducing testosterone levels, and cruelly this decline in testosterone can make central obesity worse and increase risk of metabolic disease.
 Whether obesity or low testosterone comes first, this scenario turns into vicious circle that is hard to break.

-How do I find out my testosterone levels?
+How do I find out my t- levels?

 If you suspect that your testosterone levels are higher or lower than they should be, the good news is that it is easy to find out!
 With this information at hand, your doctor can help you take the most appropriate course of action.

-Saliva sampling: Saliva testing is ideal for measuring steroid hormone levels from home, providing a convenient and simple process to get a handle on your hormone profile.
+Saliva sampling: Saliva is ideal for measuring androgen hormone levels from home, providing a convenient and simple process to get a handle on your hormone profile.
 Importantly, measuring testosterone levels in saliva detects free, bioactive testosterone, giving a picture of how available your testosterone is for action.
-The Testosterone Test Kit from TestoChecker measures this unbound fraction of testosterone.
+The testosterone test kit from TestoChecker measures this unbound fraction of the hormone.

 What the studies say